 The mailing list would continue to grow, and more and more companies were having success with it.
 While initially it was just smaller startups Paul had a personal connection to, soon some of the biggest players in tech in Japan were approaching him.
 In response, he added a job board section to the site so that developers could see all the positions that were actively hiring.

 With the site continuing to experience tremendous growth, Paul finally made TokyoDev his full time job in 2021.

 That's the short version.
 You can read the complete story in Personal Blog to Profitable Business: the Story of TokyoDev.

-In 2006, I came to Tokyo on the working holiday visa program.
-Soon after, I found a job as a Ruby developer at a Japanese startup.
+Paul McMahon came to Japan in 2006 on the working holiday visa program, and quickly found a job as a software developer at a Japanese startup.

-With two colleagues from that company, I left to found Mobalean in 2009.
-Using our knowledge about the Japanese mobile ecosystem we picked up at our previous company, we helped international companies expand their mobile presence in Japan.
+In 2009, with two colleagues from that company, he left to found Mobalean, helping international companies expand their mobile presence in Japan.

 In 2010, he founded Tokyo Rubyist Meetup to bridge the international and Japanese ruby communities.